Baryonic Effects on Lagrangian Clustering and Angular Momentum Reconstruction: Conclusion and Discussion

+For a convergence test on resolutions, we also test the result performed on a lower resolution simulation TNG100-3.
+We find a good convergence between different resolution simulations with the same statistical results.
+Besides, various of baryonic and galaxy formation models may result in different spin correlations.
+We notice that some other studies using different hydrodynamic simulations all confirm DM and baryon spin correlation in Eulerian space \citep[e.g.,][]{2015ApJ...812...29T,2019MNRAS.488.4801J}.
+While many studies based on $N$-body simulations confirm the strong spin correlation for DM component between the Lagrangian and Eulerian spaces \citep[e.g.,][]{2002MNRAS.332..325P,2021PhRvD.103f3522W}, we can qualitatively infer that using different galaxy formation models will not significantly affect our statistical results.
+Comparing the results quantitatively based on IllustrisTNG and other hydrodynamical simulations are left to future works.

-For massive halos, various kinds of techniques are able to observe ${\bs j}_{\rm spin, CG}$, ${\bs j}_{\rm orb}$, or the overall angular momentum of diffuse gas in the halo \citep[e.g.][]{2008MNRAS.389.1179L,2017MNRAS.467.1965H,2018MNRAS.477.4711G}.
+One of the main challenges of using baryonic angular momenta to reconstruct the initial conditions is to obtain the precise observational data of galaxy spin.
+For massive halos, various kinds of techniques are able to observe ${\bs j}_{\rm spin, CG}$, ${\bs j}_{\rm orb}$, or the overall angular momentum of diffuse gas in the halo \citep[e.g.,][]{2008MNRAS.389.1179L,2017MNRAS.467.1965H,2018MNRAS.477.4711G}.
 From our initial investigation, they are all reliable tracers of halo spins and primordial spin modes.
-Their discrepancies might contain DM-baryon segregation information \citep{2017MNRAS.470.2262L}.
-We leave the detailed analysis of this phenomenon to future studies.
+Their discrepancies might contain DM--baryon segregation information \citep{2017MNRAS.470.2262L}.
+Another challenge is the reconstructing methods.
+The existing reconstructing methods, such as ELUCID, use only galaxy positions without their spins.
+Whether additional spin information can help improving reconstructing the initial conditions is worth studying.

 On larger, more linear scales, cosmic filament spins provide more cosmological information complimentary to that of galaxies and halos \citep{2022PhRvD.105f3540S}.
-It would be interesting to study the cosmic filament spins traced by baryonic matter and the spin correlations in galaxy-filament systems.
-We leave them to future works.
+It would be interesting to study the cosmic filament spins traced by baryonic matter and the spin correlations in galaxy--filament systems.